Growth

 Stop launching campaigns and start building the engine.
 Growth that lasts is engineered, measured, and owned.
 Not summoned once a quarter.

-About the author: Jason Kumpf
+Jason Kumpf